25 VBA Macro Example for Enhanced Productivity

 reset button to stop debugging

-• At first, press CTRL + S keyboard shortcut command to save any file.
+• Press Ctrl + S keyboard shortcut command to save any file.

-• Then, in the Save As dialog box, choose Excel macro-Enabled Workbook format in the Save as type field and click on the Save button.
+• In the Save As dialog box, choose Excel Macro-Enabled Workbook format in the Save as type field and click on the Save button.

 saving macro enabled xlsm file

-• Just select the macro you want to delete and click on the Delete button.
+• Select the macro you want to delete and click on the Delete button.

 deleting macro from Macro dialog box

-• Firstly, right-click on the module name on Project Explorer.
+• Right-click on the module name in Project Explorer.

 deleting macro from Project Explorer in VBE